 - communicating with customers to make them aware of any changes that may be required and by when they may need to happen; and

-- taking any necessary steps to identify customers who could be affected by the switch-off, and minimise any associated risks.
+- taking any necessary steps to identify customers who could be affected by the switch-off and minimise any associated risks.

-It might take a while to find and source suitable device, such as 4G-capable, and in some cases physically replace the equipment you have installed.
+It might take a while to find and source suitable devices, such as 4G-capable, and in some cases physically replace the equipment you have installed.
 So it’s important to communicate clearly and give enough notice, using the plans published by MNOs.

 Give more thought to roaming SIMs

-Most SIMs are provided by a mobile network operator (like Vodafone, Three, VMO2 or EE), or by a virtual operator or reseller (like Lebara, Asda Mobile or Lycamobile).
+Most SIMs are provided by a mobile network operator (like Vodafone, Three, O2 or EE), or by a virtual operator or reseller (like Lebara, Asda Mobile or Lycamobile).
 We expect these operators to work with third-party users of their networks to minimise disruption as 2G and 3G are switched off.

 However, some of these devices rely on 2G or 3G ‘roaming SIMs’ (usually non-UK SIMs brought into the UK), which roam between the available mobile networks to provide data connectivity.